Barsovich/Scan-and-Tell/README.md

 python eval_votenet.py --config config/votenet_eval_args.yaml
 ```

+## Branches
+The `main` should be used for all steps.
+The `rg` branch is currently experimental and aims to utilize a graph message passing network to further improve the results.

 ## Acknowledgement
 This repository uses the PointGroup implementation from https://github.com/Jia-Research-Lab/PointGroup and the VoteNet implementation from https://github.com/daveredrum/ScanRefer.
 We would like to thank Dave Z. Chen and Jia-Research-Lab for their implementations.